 Another androgynous staple is a good button-up shirt.
 For women, a more structured button-up can immediately make an outfit look more masculine, while men may go for more relaxed materials.
 A good style tip here is to roll your sleeves to give a more relaxed and stylized look to your outfit.
 To spice things up, a handcrafted leather bracelet for men can come in handy.
 Women can wear it to add a masculine punch to their personality.

-Many androgynous men incorporate high heels, skirts and jewelry into their outfits, and makeup isn’t uncommon among androgynously-styled men; many androgynous women wear makeup as well, though it tends to be pretty natural and light in application, such as a little bit of foundation.
+Many androgynous men incorporate high heels, skirts, jewelry or cool customized pins into their outfits, and makeup isn’t uncommon among androgynously-styled men; many androgynous women wear makeup as well, though it tends to be pretty natural and light in application, such as a little bit of foundation.
 And ladies, you don’t have to chop all of your hair off for this style; plenty of androgynous women have long hair!

 For shoes, sneakers are a safe place to start as these tend not to be gender-specific; you can’t go wrong with a pair of Adidas, Converse or Vans.
 As you start to develop your style, you may find you want to incorporate other kinds of shoes, like high heels for men or a polished men’s dress shoe for women.